Club members may request a copy of the wait list from the Commodore: email@example.com

 There is to be no extended parking on the club grounds.
 Cars are permitted to enter the grounds to drop off/pick-up gear, boats and supplies, but cannot be left on the grounds once the purpose for entering is complete.
 Overnight parking should be in the Nelson County Park boat ramp parking lot.
 A Call to the Town of Campbell can be made if one is concerned about being ticketed.

 Club members are prohibited from personally sub-leasing their assigned space.
-In the event a club member does not intend to occupy their assigned space for the entire sailing season, the member must notify the Commodore prior to May 1.
-The Commodore may then sub-lease the space to the first person on the Additions List whose boat is suitable for the space in question, provided that person pays all necessary fees and dues.
+In the event a club member does not intend to occupy their assigned space for the entire sailing season, the member must notify the Commodore prior to April 1.
+The Commodore may then sub-lease the space to the first person on the Wait List whose boat is suitable for the space in question, provided that person pays all necessary fees and dues.
 When the club receives dockage fees from the sub-lessee, the absent club member will be refunded their dockage fees.
 A sub-leasing agreement may not exceed one sailing season.
 Members may sublease more than once with permission from the Directorship.
 Reasons for granting permission include, but are not limited to, medical conditions, military activation or other personal circumstances.

 Members are permitted to stay overnight on their boat or camp out on club grounds for up to three consecutive nights.
 Overnight stays may not exceed a maximum of 8 nights during a calendar month.
 Tent camping is permitted only in the area west of the shelter and the pine trees.
 For special circumstances outside of these limits, the member must receive prior approval from the board of directors.
 Live-a-board, defined as using your boat or the club as your principal living location, for any amount of time is not permitted.
 Trailer or RV camping on club grounds is not permitted.
 The intent of this rule is to comply with regulations governing the use of leased land in the refuge area.